| A History of

 writing systems of Asia, presenting a detailed exploration

 of Chinese, Vietnamese, Korean and Japanese.
+An analysis of

 the Americas pre-Columbian writing is followed by a